Last modified: May 1, 2023

 Google’s access to your account

-If you authorize us to do so, we may access your account to help you manage your Business Profile and account.
+If you authorize us to do so, we may access your account to help you manage your Business Profile.

-This license covers the basic Business Profile information about your entity that you provide, if that information is protected by intellectual property rights.
+This license covers the basic Business Profile information that you provide, if that information is protected by intellectual property rights.

-You give Google a perpetual (which means for as long as that information is protected by intellectual property rights), irrevocable, worldwide, royalty-free, and non-exclusive license to reproduce, adapt, modify, translate, publish, publicly perform, publicly display, distribute, and create derivative works of the basic Business Profile information about your entity that you provide (such as the entity name, location, phone number, category, hours, and website).
+You give Google a perpetual (which means for as long as that information is protected by intellectual property rights), irrevocable, worldwide, royalty-free, and non-exclusive license to reproduce, adapt, modify, translate, publish, publicly perform, publicly display, distribute, and create derivative works of the basic Business Profile information (such as the entity name, location, phone number, category, hours, and website).

 You also grant to other Google services users the right to access and use, including the right to edit, that information as permitted under the applicable Google Terms of Service.